GitHooksIO/boilerplate-githook/README.md

 npm install request
 ```

-Now you'll want to [create a Personal Access Token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/), and paste it into test.js (line 3).
+You may want to [create a Personal Access Token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) for testing purposes.

 You're ready to start developing!

-#Develop
-Run `node test.js` to see your GitHook in action.
-There's obviously not much going on until you write the code.
-This is a boilerplate project!

-Best of luck.
-Hope you make something amazing!

 #Contribute
 When your GitHook is ready to use, please [contribute your GitHook](http://githooks.io/contribute) to GitHooks.io.

 Please make absolutely sure you've not committed your personal access token to the repository at any point (and revoke your access token from GitHub just to be safe).
-The `test.js` file here is git-ignored by default, but even so, be careful.

 Also, please fill out the details in `.githook.yml` properly before you contribute your GitHook.